Solo Travel in New Zealand

 Each bed has its own curtain, private light and charging point.
-Choose from a 6 bed mixed dormitory, a single room or a double room.
+Choose from a 6-bed mixed dormitory, a single room or a double room.

-- Prices start from £16 per night for a 6 bed mixed dorm
+- Prices start from £16 per night for a 6-bed mixed dorm

 - To book, check prices or availability for Oamaru Backpackers

-If you are going to stay in Queenstown this hostel is just amazing.
+This Queenstown hostel is just amazing.
 Close to downtown, this hostel has such a cool Mauri interior and a relaxed atmosphere, where everything is completely thought through.
-There’s an outdoors area and bbq where you can see over the city and sofas in each room.
+There’s an outdoor area and bbq where you can see over the city and sofas in each room.

-Choose from a single pod in a 4, 6 or 12 bed mixed dorm.
+Choose from a single pod in a 4, 6 or 12-bed mixed dorm.
 If you need more space you can opt for a double pod in each mixed dorm or a double room with a shared bathroom.

-- Prices start from £22 per night for a single pod in a 12 bed mixed dorm
+- Prices start from £22 per night for a single pod in a 12-bed mixed dorm

 - To book, check prices or availability for Sir Cedrics Tahuna Pod Hostel